Community Transit: Services

+An on-demand microtransit system, Zip Shuttle, launched in October 2022 to serve Lynnwood and the area around Alderwood Mall.
+It operates similar to ride-hailing service with fixed fares (including payment via ORCA cards) and is available to all members of the public; trips are requested through an app or phone call.
+It was originally a one-year pilot until being made a permanent service in October 2023.
+The system expanded to zones in Arlington, Darrington, and Lake Stevens in December 2024 under a contract with Via Transportation, which took over operations of the Alderwood system the following year.

+Ridership

+In 2024, Community Transit carried a total of 8.4 million trips across all of its services—the third-most among transit agencies in the Puget Sound region behind King County Metro and Sound Transit.
+The majority of ridership is on fixed route buses, including the Swift system.
+A decade prior, Community Transit had been fourth among transit agencies locally, behind Pierce Transit.

 Fares

 Fares on Community Transit buses are priced into three groups: adult, youth, and reduced.
 Adult fare is charged for passengers between the ages of 19 and 64, youth fare is charged for passengers 18 years old or younger, and the reduced fare is charged for passengers over the age of 65 or those with disabilities or Medicare card holders.
-Fares also change based on service level, with local service within Snohomish County costing the least and commuter service to Seattle being more expensive.
 On July 1, 2019, Community Transit introduced a low-income fare as part of the regional ORCA Lift program.
 Youth fares were made free with valid ID on September 1, 2022, as part of a state grant program that lasts until 2039.

 The regional ORCA card was introduced as an integrated smart card for transit agencies in the Puget Sound region on April 20, 2009, allowing users to load monthly passes and value through an e-purse web interface.
 The card also allowed free transfers within a two-hour period between transit agencies of equal value, with the difference for higher fare subtracted from the e-purse or prompting for cash.
 While initially available for no fee, effective March 1, 2010, a $5 cost was added when ordering a standard adult or youth ORCA card.
 CT removed their paper transfers on January 1, 2010, after the ORCA card made them obsolete.

 Community Transit also offers monthly passes through local higher education institutions, including Edmonds College, the University of Washington, Cascadia College, and the Lynnwood Campus of Central Washington University.
 Dial-a-ride transportation, a type of paratransit service operated by Community Transit, has a flat fare of $2.50 without discounts or separate categories.
 ORCA cards are not accepted on DART, replaced by tickets and monthly passes for frequent users.